Reference Data in Finance: Essential Foundation for Financial Operations

 Despite its critical importance, reference data oftentimes suffer from quality problems:

-delays in update reference data when changes occur
+- Timeliness delays in update reference data when changes occur

 These issues can have serious consequences, include fail trades, inaccurate risk assessments, compliance violations, and report errors.
 A single reference data error can propagate throughout an organization’s systems, create a cascade of problems.